TomTilly/tic-tac-toe-js-version/README.md

-# Tic Tac Toe in JavaScript
+# Tic-Tac-Toe in JavaScript

-This Tic Tac Toe game
+A responsive Tic-Tac-Toe game made with HTML, CSS, JavaScript, and jQuery.